James O. Freedman: Dartmouth College presidency

 President Freedman established or revitalized programs in Latin American, Latino, and Caribbean Studies; Environmental Studies; Jewish Studies; and Linguistics and Cognitive Science.
 He introduced or restored the teaching of the Arabic, Hebrew, and Japanese languages, founded the Institute of Arctic Studies, and incorporated into the curriculum majors in Women's Studies and African and African-American Studies.
-During his administration, Dartmouth achieved gender parity in the student body.
+During his administration, Dartmouth achieved gender equality in the student body.
 In the professorial ranks the College led the Ivy League with the highest proportion of women among tenured and tenure-track faculty.

 Freedman also presided over the largest capital campaign in Dartmouth's history, the "Will to Excel" campaign, which raised $568 million, exceeding the original $425 million goal.
 His administration saw the addition of state-of-the-art buildings for the Computer Sciences, Chemistry, and Psychology, as well as The Roth Center for Jewish Life and the Rauner Special Collections Library.

 Shortly before he stepped down in 1998, ground was broken for the Baker-Berry Library project, a pioneering model for access to books and electronic information in the 21st century.

+Book

-The author of Idealism and Liberal Education, Freedman became a spokesman for the importance of the liberal arts.
+Freedman authored Idealism and Liberal Education, and was a spokesman for the importance of the liberal arts.

+Death

-President Freedman died of non-Hodgkin's lymphoma on March 21, 2006.
+On March 21, 2006, Freedman died of non-Hodgkin's lymphoma in Cambridge, Massachusetts.